palette-software/insight-server/README.md

 ### License check

 License check is disabled and as such obsolete now.
-However it is left in the system for easier maintainability and for the possibility to add it back is someone needs that.
+However it is left in the system for easier maintainability and for the possibility to add it back if someone needs that.

 | Param    | Value           |
 |----------|-----------------|